sking-dev/terraform-how-to/2-terraform-automation/Set-Up-GitOps-CI-CD-Pipeline.md

 We'll start off with a "v1" approach to the YAML pipelines where we incorporate all of the stages - basically, build and release - into a single YAML pipeline file.

-Here's an example of what [a "v1" YAML pipeline file](azure-pipelines.sandbox-deploy-v1.yml) looks like.
+Here's an example of what [a "v1" YAML multi-stage pipeline file](azure-pipelines.sandbox-deploy-v1.yml) looks like.

-Please note, this example has a few rough edges as per below.
+Please note, this example has a few rough edges which will be smoothed off in "v2" as per below.

-### Improvements to YAML Pipeline
+### Improvements to Multi-stage YAML Pipeline

-In v2 of multi-stage pipeline, incorporate the following enhancements.
+In "v2" of our multi-stage YAML deployment pipeline, we're incorporating the following enhancements.

-- Streamline Terraform build archive
+- Streamline the Terraform build archive
-  - Pipeline cache versus file archive (see below)
+  - Use **pipeline cache** versus the file archive approach (see below)
-- Adopt modular design
+- Adopt a modular design
-  - Use pipeline templates
+  - Use pipeline templates in the following directory structure
     - /pipelines
     - /pipelines/templates
-- Naming conventions
+- Review the internal naming conventions
+  - Aim for easily understandable display names
-  - Better readability for UI interaction
+    - Especially for user interaction via the Azure Pipelines UI

+Here's an example of what [a "v2" templated YAML multi-stage pipeline file](pipelines/azure-pipelines.sandbox-validate.yaml) looks like.

+Please note, the link above is to the validation pipeline which is intended to be run as part of build validation checks for each Pull Request in the GitOps workflow.
+To see the actual deployment pipeline, [click here](pipelines/azure-pipelines.sandbox-deploy.yaml) or look in the same directory as the validation pipeline file.

 ### Pipeline Caching

-Pending.

-Check out the following links.
+See the following links for more details on this concept.

 - <https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/cache?view=azure-devops>
 - <https://docs.microsoft.com/en-us/azure/devops/pipelines/release/caching?view=azure-devops>